How Bellevue International School Began

-During those early meetings we described a program where learning, skill acquisition, growth and inquiry were the standard.
+During those early meetings our teacher team described a Bellevue International School program where learning, skill acquisition, growth and inquiry were the standard.
 Our emphasis was not on content mastery alone, but also on what we called the "metacurricular" aspect of an effective school: students learning how to participate, how to ask questions, how to apply new knowledge and skill in meaningful ways--all supported by a staff ethos of interrogative modeling, well designed activities, relentless checking for understanding, and student-centering that created numerous opportunities for discovery and success.

-As a 6-12 school of choice, we accepted all students who applied, and final enrollment decisions were based upon a lottery.
+As a 6-12 school of choice, we accepted all students who applied, and final enrollment decisions at Bellevue International were based upon a lottery.

 The founding of Bellevue International occurred in the earliest days of the small schools movement--a movement based upon the belief that elements of the teaching & learning equation needed to be re-examined if public schools were to be renewed.

-As co-founders and program developers of this small learning community, we knew that our success in improving upon the large high school model would depend upon instituting key "second order" changes that went to the heart of the educational endeavor.
+As co-founders and program developers of Bellevue International, we knew that our success in improving upon the large high school model would depend upon instituting key "second order" changes that went to the heart of the educational endeavor.

 Deep level transformation was our goal, and our first task would be to create an articulated, essential curriculum that deliberately targeted fundamental skills, and that provided continuity of learning experiences over the years.

-But in order for this to be accomplished, staff in each department would have to identify and commit to referencing all classroom activities to a core of "essential questions" and skill practices that would underlie all learning activities, as well as link them forward through the years (see Building a Powerful Teaching Culture).
+But in order for this to be accomplished, staff in each content area at Bellevue International School would have to identify and commit to referencing all classroom activities to a common core of "essential questions" and skill practices that would underlie all learning activities, as well as link them forward through the years (see Building a Powerful Teaching Culture).

 Because of our cumulative experience in large American high schools, we also knew that we would have to consistently uphold the same performance standards and behavioral expectations for all students.
 In order to create a school culture where exploration, scholarship and respectful participation were the norm, all teachers needed to be on the same page.